Day One | Wednesday, 11 March 2026

 Lessons learned from pilots – where AI in recruitment has delivered value, and where caution is needed

-Peter Elkhuizen, Learning and Development Manager, Starbucks
+Peter Elkhuizen, Talent & Learning and Development Manager, Starbucks

 11:40

-Representative, Agile HR Analytics (AHA!)
+Dr Philip Gibbs, Co-Founder, Agile HR Analytics

 12:00